TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/CoreLibrary/Package/Documentation/DateTime/getYearOfPreviousMonth.md

 # `getYearOfPreviousMonth` - get year of previous month

 Returns the year of previous month in relation to specified year and month number (from 0 or 1).
-Except January case, the returned year will be even with specified parameter one.
+Except January case, the returned year will be even with specified one.

 ```
-getYearOfPreviousMonth(
+(
   namedParameters:
       Readonly<
         { referenceYear: number; } &